uakfdotb/ghostpp/readme.txt

 1.)
 Load the map you want to auto host with the !load or !map commands.
 2.)
 Use the !autohost command to start the auto hosting process.
 3.)
-The bot will keep track of which map config file was loaded when the !autohost command was used and it will reload that map config file before auto hosting each game.
+The bot will keep track of which map file was loaded when the !autohost command was used and it will use that map file when auto hosting each game.

 The autohost command takes three arguments: !autohost <m> <p> <n>